Frequently Asked Questions about Family Law Matters

 What are the grounds for a Divorce in the State of South Carolina?

-We have four fault grounds; adultery, habitual drunkenness (which includes drug abuse), physical cruelty and desertion.
+We have four fault grounds; adultery, habitual drunkenness (which includes drug abuse), physical cruelty and desertion for divorce in South Carolina.
 We also have the no fault ground of living separate and apart in excess of one year.
 The one year begins to run from the date of your actual separation.
 If at any point during this one year, you reconcile, even for a night, the clock starts over.

 How long does it take to get a Divorce?